carpentries-lab/metagenomics-analysis/_episodes/04-trimming-filtering.md

 {: .output}

 > ## Exercise
-> We trimmed our fastq files with Nextera adapters,
+> We trimmed our FASTSQ files with Nextera adapters,
 > but there are other adapters that are commonly used.
 > What other adapter files came with Trimmomatic?
 >